wix/stylable/site/docs/references/mixin-syntax.md

 * Layouts - easily describe complex layouts
 * Effects - easily describe complex effects
 * Macros - use code to define the CSS macros you need

-Mixins can be applied using either CSS or JavaScript, and can recive parameters.

 >**Note**
 > If you need to return only a single declaration value using code, we recommend **Stylable** [formatters](./formatters.md).